Robert Beverly

 MY STUDIO PRACTICE

-My work has moved almost completely away from photographic techniques, and recent paintings are almost entirely abstract though an abstraction with ties to photography and popular culture.
-I’m currently working on a series of large text based paintings from can labels and am also making very large paintings of aerial images from declassified drone strikes.
-The densely layered pieces often function in the intersection of abstract art, representational art, and popular culture.
+The densely layered pieces often function in the intersection of abstract art and representational art and often have contain elements of politics and culture.
 Paper is used throughout my process and is often folded, dyed, and marbled.
 I also use acrylics, image transfers, real butterflies and insects, and many other mediums in the work.
 I enjoy employing the use of many different types of mediums in a single work and experimentation and technology is used throughout my process.